AndorfLab/ImmPort-Curation-Tool/README.md

 ## Setup instructions
-Once the module has been installed, run the following command in a terminal to create a notebook with a cell to run the Curation GUI
+Once the module has been installed, run the following command in a terminal to create a notebook with a cell to run the Curation GUI.

 `ImmPortCurationTool notebook`

+The above command will create a Jupyter Notebook filed called "notebook.ipynb".
+If you want to create the notebook with a specified name, run:

+`ImmPortCurationTool notebook --notebook 'my_curation_notebook'`